Albury Park: Pre–1890

-Henry Drummond was the owner in 1819.
+The banker and politician Henry Drummond (1786–1860), great-grandson of William Drummond, 4th Viscount Strathallan, was the owner in 1819.
 Drummond added a battlemented stone Gothick tower at the north-west corner of the building, and 63 brick chimneys – each to a different design.
 His architect was Augustus Pugin.
 Drummond also planted many of the rare trees in the park.